DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

-In the first case study in Chapter 2, I approached algorithmic anxiety by assessing works by three contemporary artists — Zach Blas, Adam Harvey and Sterling Crispin — all of whom have responded to recognition algorithms with masks and camouflage techniques designed as a means to disrupt and critique the perceived proliferation and threat of facial recognition devices and practices.
-The algorithmic capture of the face causes anxiety partly because the desire for sovereignty, immunity, autonomy, and self-transparency is perceived as tarnished and inhibited by the potentialities facial recognition technology is associated with,
-namely: to police, inspect, nudge, and oppress.
-The logic and practices that manifest itself through facial recognition technology are perceived to pose the risk, to individuals and groups in society, to become a tool for those in whose service facial recognition technologies operate.
-Unable to know the future and see what that risk may entail, artists imagine what the future may bring forth, and share a tendency to hold on to what one is afraid to lose and believes to possess in the present: autonomy, privacy, sovereignty.
+In the first case study in Chapter 2, I approached algorithmic anxiety by assessing works by three contemporary artists — Zach Blas, Adam Harvey and Sterling Crispin.
+In different ways, each respond to recognition algorithms with masks or camouflage techniques designed as a means to disrupt and critique the perceived proliferation and threat of facial recognition devices and practices.
+The algorithmic capture of the face causes anxiety partly because the desire for sovereignty, immunity, autonomy, and self-transparency are perceived to be tarnished and inhibited by the potentialities facial recognition technology is associated with, namely: to police, inspect, nudge, and oppress.
+The logic and practices that manifest themselves through facial recognition technology are perceived to pose the risk, to individuals and groups in society and to become a tool for those in whose service facial recognition technologies operate.
+Unable to know the future or see what that risk facial recognition technology may entail, artists imagine what the future may bring forth, and hold on to what we are afraid to lose in the future, but are believed to possess in the present: autonomy, privacy, sovereignty.

+Algorithmic anxiety in the face of facial recognition systems is shaped by the desire for something that is perceived as hampered or at risk.
+Desires, of different people in different contexts and situations, cannot be separated from gender, ethnicity, geographic location, abilities and aspects of one's socio-political or economic habitat.
+A close reading of masks and camouflage practices indicates a desire to belong, to community and solidarity, a desire to be recognized and seen, as well as a desire to withdraw, depersonalize, and hide in the masses.
+As strategies of hiding, withdrawing and depersonalizing, face masks and camouflage cannot be separated from the desire to be seen and belong.
+The algorithmic anxiety evoked by facial recognition technology emerges from the dynamic between the desire to be acknowledged, valued, recognized, and included *and* the fear of being objectified, denied, excluded, and disregarded; between the desire to be autonomous and independent *and* the fears that the inability to be such evokes.
+The work of Blas, Harvey, and Crispin show that relationality always involves risks, the risk of being judged, exposed, or objectified.

 Masks and camouflage offer symbolic and practices of resistance to these posed threats.
 The prevalence of masks and camouflage in contemporary art as a response to facial recognition algorithms builds on a historical tradition of facial concealment as well as on black-boxing strategies used by political protest movements, in civil conflict, and (guerrilla) war.
 By exploiting the weaknesses in recognition technology, face masks and camouflage do not merely represent a subversive hacking of facial recognition technology.
-Beyond this, face masks and camouflage offer movement, and movement comprises more than the fading-in-of- and fading-out-of-sight of facial recognition technologies.
+Beyond this, face masks and camouflage offer movement, and movement comprises more than the fading-into- and fading-out-of-sight of facial recognition technologies.

-Algorithmic anxiety in the face of facial recognition systems is shaped by the desire for something that is perceived as hampered or at risk.
-Desires, of different people in different contexts and situations, cannot be separated from gender, ethnicity, geographic location, abilities and aspects of one's socio-political or economic habitat.
-A close reading of masks and camouflage practices indicates a desire to belong, to community and solidarity, a desire to be recognized and seen, as well as a desire to withdraw, depersonalize, and hide in the masses.
-Face masks and camouflage as strategies of hiding, withdrawing and depersonalizing, cannot be separated from the desire to be seen and belong.
-Algorithmic anxiety evoked by facial recognition technology is the dynamic between the desire to be acknowledged, valued, recognized, and included *and* the fear of being objectified, denied, excluded, and disregarded; between the desire to be autonomous and independent *and* the fears that the inability to be such evokes.
-The work of Blas, Harvey, and Crispin show that relationality always involves risks, the risk of being judged, exposed, objectified.

-Masks and camouflage emblematize the grip algorithmic facial capture technologies have on the self and offer an intervention in this tension field by allowing for a reorganization of an experienced power imbalance and precariousness.
+Masks and camouflage emblematize the grip algorithmic facial capture technologies have on the self and offer an intervention in this tension field by allowing for a reorganization of an experience of power imbalance and precariousness.
 Crispin fears that algorithmic facial capture and the profit-driven data it produces will become a dominant way of assembling and imagining people.
 However, his *Data Masks* suggests that this model is forced upon social reality, but is not reality itself.
 The gap between the two is a space of possibility, symbolized by covering the face as the desire for a space to cover.
-Further, the face masks of Blas and Harvey's camouflage print suggests that though much importance is often given to the autonomous, self-contained, self-organising person, facial recognition technology's grip might be loosened by way of moving towards collectivity, collaboration, community work, and solidarity.
+Further, the face masks of Blas and Harvey's camouflage print suggests that though much importance is given to the autonomous, self-contained, self-organising person, facial recognition technology's grip might be loosened by way of moving towards collectivity, collaboration, community work, and solidarity.

 Masks and camouflage are not tools to resolve algorithmic anxiety.
 Over and beyond an intervention into facial recognition technology, the face masks and camouflage couture of Blas, Harvey and Crispin could be considered as stylized performances of the embodied, situated, and relational self.
 Rather than pointing to the vulnerability of the self and its relation to others, masks and camouflage point to different forms of being and relating such as interdependency, community, collectivity, among others.
 Masks and camouflage symbolize the possibility to maneuver vis-à-vis algorithmic capture and circumscription by multiplying and strengthening one's connections to and engagements with others.

-##
+To maneuver as the specific kind of movement opened up by masks and camouflage.

 ## Black Box Anxiety and the Possible of System Collapse